IAG-MMDC/MO-IT103-Group-21/README.md

 1. Open **Apache NetBeans IDE**.
 2. Select **File > Open Project**.
-3. Browse to the extracted **MotorPHEmployeeApp** folder.
+3. Open the folder named **MotorPHEmployeeApp_Final_v1**.
-4. Click **Open Project**.
+4. Wait for NetBeans/Maven to load the project dependencies (if prompted).
-5. Wait for Maven to download the required dependencies (if prompted).
+5. Once the project loads successfully, it is ready to run.

 ## Run the Application

-1. Right-click the project.
+1. Right-click **MotorPHEmployeeApp_Final_v1** in the Projects window.
 2. Select **Run** (or press **F6**).
 3. The login window will appear.